VMware Blockchain terminologies and concepts are commonly used throughout the product documentation.

 - Authenticated Key-Value Ledger

 The authenticated data structure is implemented as a sparse Merkle tree where the application data keys are the tree leaves.
-Application data keys have metadata that allows the Replica Network to implement privacy controls.
+Application data keys have metadata allowing the Replica Network to implement privacy controls.

-Shows results of the executed transactions that have been committed to the blockchain ledger.
+Shows results of the executed transactions committed to the blockchain ledger.

 A data structure that holds a group of records.
 These groups of records create a block, and these blocks are linked using cryptography.